Critical Minerals in South Dakota

 In response to the 2017 Executive Order, several federal agencies implemented programs to provide funding to states to acquire the necessary data needed to aid in mineral exploration.

-The USGS developed the Earth Mapping Resource Initiative (Earth MRI) to identify areas with potential for undiscovered critical mineral deposits.
+The United States Geological Survey (USGS) developed the Earth Mapping Resource Initiative (Earth MRI) to identify areas with potential for undiscovered critical mineral deposits.
 Earth MRI is a collaborative effort between the USGS and State geological surveys to identify, prioritize, and acquire new geoscience data for areas that have potential to host critical mineral resources.
-In 2021 and 2022, the South Dakota Geological Survey (SDGS) worked with geologists from the USGS and surrounding states to finalize a proposal for a geophysical survey to be flown in southeastern South Dakota, southwestern Minnesota, northwestern Iowa, and northeastern Nebraska.
-This proposal, known as the Western Spirit Lake Tectonic Zone survey, was chosen to be funded by Earth MRI.
+Since 2021 the South Dakota Geological Survey (SDGS) has worked with geologists from the USGS and surrounding states to finalize proposals for geophysical surveys to be flown in South Dakota, southwestern Minnesota, northwestern Iowa, northeastern Nebraska, and Wyoming.
+Three airborne magnetic and radiometric geophysical survey proposals, the Western Spirit Lake Tectonic Zone survey, the Sioux Falls survey, and the Black Hills Bear Lodge survey were chosen to be funded by Earth MRI.
+In addition, the Cheyenne Belt to Black Hills Airborne Electromagnetic Survey proposal was also chosen to be funded by Earth MRI.
+As of January 2025, the Western Spirit Lake Tectonic Zone survey has been completed, and the Sioux Falls survey is in progress.
+The Cheyenne Belt to Black Hills survey and the Black Hills Bear Lodge survey are anticipated to begin in the years 2025 and 2026, respectively.

 The Department of Energy (DOE) developed the Carbon Ore Rare Earth - Critical Minerals (CORE-CM) program.
 This program is specifically looking at coal beds within 13 geologic basins around the United States.
 One of the projects that was selected by the DOE was the Williston Basin project.
 The University of North Dakota's Energy & Environmental Research Center (EERC) is heading up the Williston Basin portion of the CORE-CM project.